 Hey, lovely to have you back here.
 It’s getting autumn here in Germany which means fog is back again and the trees are getting their lovely golden or red colors again.
 Time to spend the weekend out in the nature and take a deep breath, far away from your work.
 Just a few hours can help to get the refreshment you needed for days or a week already.
 And after that, start catching up with what I serve you in today’s list:

-- As iOS 9 is out since this week, there are a couple of new things you can use now in iOS 9 Safari3: Content Blockers arrived, Safari View Controller can be used instead of WKWebView, NavigationTiming API is back, Picture in Picture is available for iPad, proprietary Backdrop CSS filters, CSS Scroll Snapping and
+- As iOS 9 is out since this week, there are a couple of new things you can use now in iOS 9 Safari: Content Blockers arrived, Safari View Controller can be used instead of WKWebView, NavigationTiming API is back, Picture in Picture is available for iPad, proprietary Backdrop CSS filters, CSS Scroll Snapping and

 @supportsis available, too.

-./chrome --user-data-dir=/tmp/foo --unsafely-treat-insecure-origin-as-secure=http://your.insecure.host.
+./chrome --user-data-dir=/tmp/foo --unsafely-treat-insecure-origin-as-secure=https://your.insecure.host.
 Of course you should use this only for development and don’t call other sites in this browser instance.